Once resident in Scotland, the lynx is thought to have become extinct in the UK during the medieval period around 1,300 years ago.

 Length: 3 foot (1m)

 Lynx can be found in the temperate and boreal forests of Central, Northern and Eastern Europe, to Siberia and Central Asia.

 When to see

 Lynx have very good eyesight and can spot a mouse up to 250 feet (75 metres) away.
 They also have an excellent sense of hearing.

-Some scientists think that their ear tufts act like whiskers and the lynx can use them to feel things around them.
+Some scientists believe that their ear tufts act like whiskers and that they use these to detect movements close by.